nes-lab/shepherd-tools/readme.md

 ### Info about Scripts and Files

 - `datalib.py` is the lib itself for reading & writing, with several helper-functions
+- `example_voltage_ramp.py` is using Writer to generate a 60s ramp with 24h repetition and uses Reader to dump metadata of that file

+### Old Scripts and Files:
 - `gen_data.py` creates hdf-files for every type of database we want to support.
     - `gen_regvoltage()`
       - custom voltage-trace that gets handed to emulator (on/off-patter, constant-voltage, ...)